munificent/craftinginterpreters/book/classes-and-instances.md

 representation and then hook that into the language.

 By this point, we're well-acquainted with the process of adding a new object type to the VM.
-We start with a struct:
+We start with a struct.

 ^code obj-class (1 before, 2 after)